CSALabsAutomation/azure-cosmosdb-lab/steps/3_querying-in-azure-cosmosdb/checks/3_queried-in-azure-cosmos_db/description.md

-Check if the User Successfully loaded data into Cosmos DB with ADF
+Check if the User Successfully Queried in Azure Cosmos DB